almibe/ligature-rs/trips/README.md

 # *trips*

-trips is a simple generic triple store written in Rust.
+trips is a simple triple store written in Rust.